 However, if you’re not pursing digital transformation, then a full ERP system with a significant number of modules may be overkill for your company.
 Instead, a CRM system may be a better fit.
 It might provide you with all the functionality you need, and you won’t have to pay for unused modules.

-CRM Implementation Tips
+CRM Implementation and Integration Tips

 CRM implementations entail the same level of organizational change, operational complexity, business risk and technical risk as traditional ERP projects.
 There are several factors that can increase this level of risk, including integration with existing systems, data cleansing and migration, system stability, demand on hardware and networks, system compatibility and deployment options.